-- Implement robust behaviour and anti-bullying policies, provide age and ability appropriate RSE and Values curriculum, provide a range of reporting mechanisms for example through the small school model and student voice boxes. - All allegations of child on child abuse will be recorded, investigated, and dealt with in line with associated academy policies, including child protection, anti-bullying and behaviour.

-Leigh Academy Bexley wants children to feel able to confidently report abuse and know their concerns will be treated seriously.
+- Use the PSHE and RSE curriculum to ensure students are taught how to be respectful to one another, how to behave and be safe online through our ICT and PSHE curriculums. - Follow our robust behaviour policy to ensure child-on-child abuse is dealt with quickly. - Student voice boxes for students to report anonymously. - Leigh Academy Bexley wants children to feel able to confidently report abuse and know their concerns will be treated seriously.
 All allegations of child-on-child abuse will be reported to the DSL and will be recorded, investigated, and dealt with in line with associated Academy policies, including child protection, anti-bullying, and behaviour.
-Students who experience abuse will be offered appropriate support, regardless of where the abuse takes place.

-- Concerns about students' behaviour, including child-on-child abuse taking place offsite will be responded to as part of a partnership approach with students' and parents/carers.
-Offsite behaviour concerns will be recorded and responded to in line with existing appropriate policies, for example anti-bullying, acceptable use, behaviour and child protection policies. - Alleged victims, alleged perpetrators and any other child affected by child-on-child abuse will be supported by: - Being listened to and being heard, with reports taken seriously.
-Victim blaming will be avoided and appropriate pastoral support will be provided, including access to the academy counsellors. - If required, educational approaches may be reviewed and police and/or MASH informed.
+Students who experience abuse will be offered appropriate support, regardless of where the abuse takes place. - Concerns about students' behaviour, including child-on-child abuse taking place offsite will be responded to as part of a partnership approach with students' and parents/carers.
+Offsite behaviour concerns will be recorded and responded to in line with existing appropriate policies, for example anti-bullying, acceptable use, behaviour and child protection policies.
+Section 89(5) of the Education and Inspections Act 2006 gives headteachers a statutory power to discipline pupils for poor behaviour outside of the school premises, for example, when children are not under the lawful control or charge of a member of school staff, to such extent as is reasonable.
+This legislation is for schools only and is not applicable to independent schools. - Alleged victims, alleged perpetrators and any other child affected by child-on-child abuse will be supported by: - taking reports seriously - listening carefully - avoiding victim blaming - providing appropriate pastoral support - working with parents/carers - reviewing our own educational approaches